oneilsh/handyscripts/README.md

 In effect, `rdat` encodes the data as an R object and sends it out on standard out (using some black magic with `save()` and `load()`).
 This is read into the `r` script and sent to the given bit of code with `%>%` from the `magrittr` package; the `r` script similary outputs its' results as encoded data.
 The `tadr` function reads encoded, but prints the results as plain text for display or further processing.
 (Currently only supports printing of data frame and vector data.)

-Be warned that `rdat` assumes that the input does have a header line (and no rownames).
-If the input does not have a header line, `rdat` optional arguments with column names to use:
+By default  `rdat` assumes that the input has a header line (and no rownames).
+If the input does not have a header line, `rdat` can take optional arguments with column names to use:

 ```
 bash$ cat data_noheader.txt | grep -v Kim | rdat name score homework | r 'group_by(homework)' | r 'summarize(mean_score = mean(score))' | tadr